jschmuec/shardable_ledger/README.md

 Start by reading `main_test.clj` it uses static data structures to explain the different steps and their input and output.

-The algorithm works because reserving/advising money from/to an account is comutative.
-A similar algo would be possible if it could be made to operate on documents always in the same order.

 Algorithm
 ====